gquelch/Nuke-Public-Scripts/README.md

 Then we would just need to re-join that list into a string, and we would have created our ABC path

-This would let us dynamically build the path for any shot we open, just from the path of the comp file - no intergration with any tracking software necessary
+This would let us dynamically build the path for any shot we open, just from the path of the comp file - no integration with any tracking software necessary

 that script would look like this: